Matt Bellamy – MUSE

 Bellamy was as mercurial as ever and, like trying to pick up a drop of mercury from a rocking and jiving petri dish, so it was like trying to pick that moment, a defining moment to say, “OK, I’ve got it”.

-The picture featured in this blog post is part of a collection of images found in this Rogan Coles Image archive gallery.
+The photo featured in this blog post is part of a collection of images from this gig.
+In due course we’ll add an album featuring these photos.

 You can find out more about Rogan and why he does what he does here on his ‘Artist Statement’ page.